All Types of Mattresses Explained

 Waterbeds were popular in the 20th century for providing, you guessed it, a floating sensation.
 However, in the 1990s, waterbeds faded in popularity due to the required maintenance.
 Although still available on the market, waterbeds are not as preferred as other mattress types.

 For additional ergonomic support, mattress shoppers prefer adjustable beds with specially-designed mattresses.
 Air beds are great for improving blood flow while reducing pressure in different parts of the body.
 They come with a multi-hinged base that can be motorised for customised comfort.
 This way, you can adjust the headrest, footrest, or both.

 Adjustable beds are beneficial in alleviating stress, reducing swelling, improving blood circulation, and increasing comfort.
 However, with all these benefits, you should expect significantly pricier adjustable beds compared to other mattresses.

 Futon and Sofa Bed

 You got it right.
 A sofa bed is a fusion of a sofa and a bed frame.
-It generally looks like a sofa but with a wider surface that can be converted into a cushioned bed frame.
-This can be folded or pulled out depending on the type of sofa bed.
-Some sofa beds come with built-in storage compartments to keep linens and beddings within reach.
-These are convenient for sleepovers or temporary use but are not cosy enough as the standard bed frame and mattress alternatives.
+It generally looks like a sofa, but with a wider surface that can be converted into a cushioned bed frame.
+This can be folded or pulled out, depending on the type of sofa bed.
+Some sofa beds come with built-in storage compartments to keep linens and bedding within reach.
+These are convenient for sleepovers or temporary use, but they are not as cosy as the standard bed frame and mattress alternatives.

 Mattress Types According to Firmness